Raverstern/my-config-files/README.md

 - YouCompleteMe
 - GNU ARM assembly syntax files
 - Taglist 4.6
+- NERDTree
+- winmanager.vim
+- Buffer Explorer
+- AirLine
+- Molokai (Theme, only for GUI)
-- Some other my own vimscript files
+- Some vimscript files of mine

 ## Dependency
 ###Vim 7.4 or above
 All tested on Vim 7.4 on Ubuntu.

 ###Git
 Some important Vim plugins depend on the functionalities provided by Git.
-Please install it first (using Ubuntu's way as an example):
+Install it first (using Ubuntu's way as an example):
 ```
 $ sudo apt-get install git
 ```

 ###Ctags
-Taglist needs the support from Ctags, which is an excellent tool any way.
-Please install it by yourself:
+*Taglist* needs the support from *Ctags*, which is an excellent tool any way.
+Install it manually:
 ```
 $ sudo apt-get install exuberant-ctags
 ```

-##Installation
+##Installation (Experimental)
 First, clone this repo (change the following *YOUR_DIR* to certain directory, of course):
 ```
 $ git clone https://github.com/Ricky-Gong/my-vim-files.git YOUR_DIR/